 Can dogs eat watermelon?

-Watermelon, just like cantaloupe, is completely safe.
+Watermelon, just like cantaloupe, is completely safe for your furry friend.
 The only other factor to watch out for is the seeds.
 They can cause an intestinal blockage, so make sure you remove them.
+The high water content is good for dogs that are thirsty on a hot day.

 Also, don’t let them just chew on the rind as their stomachs can’t digest it and will likely cause an upset stomach.